yeehaa123/presentation-moonconf/slides.md

 <!---

-The inspiration for this presentation came from a comment that a good friend of mine made when I told him that I was going to use clojurescript as the language for the offcourse frontend.
-I don't remember his exact words, but he said something along the lines of:
+The inspiration for this presentation came from a comment that a good friend of mine made when I told him that I had decided to use clojurescript as the language for the offcourse frontend application.
+While I cannot remember his words verbatim, I know that it was something along the lines of:

 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."

-What I found interesting about his remarks was not as much the content, but the assumptions about frontend development that were implied in his words.
+What fascinates me about this remark is not the content, but the assumptions about frontend development that were implied in his words.
 Let me spell them out for you:

 -->